1.2 The Internet as a Public Utility

 Yet, none of these conditions are in place for many Americans when it comes to the Internet.
 2019 data from Microsoft indicates that some 162 million Americans lack access to Internet broadband services, especially in rural regions and Native American tribal areas.
 Additionally, millions of people who have access do not subscribe to broadband services often because it is too expensive given their individual and family budgets.

-Below are two articles arguing for and against making the Internet a public utility:
+To begin, here are two articles arguing for and against making the Internet a public utility:

 Activity: Evaluate Whether the Government of the Roman Republic Would Have Made the Internet a Public Utility